tsvbits/tsvbits.github.io/src/pages/cover/index.md

 tags: ["cv", "pr"]
 ---

-Hello friend!
+Hello friend or stranger :smile:

+> __TL;DR__ 10+ years of experience .
+I had major impact for two amazing projects.
+It is [ActiveReports](/activereports) and [Spirent Velocity](/velocity).
+I am full-stack developer.
+I don't afraid to learn and try new things and make crazy stuff like [this cross compiler](https://github.com/grapecity/pagefx)

 My name is Sergey.
-I am software engineer.
+I am a professional software engineer.

 I've been writing computer programs with passion for half of my life.
 I wrote a lot of software and fix thousands of bugs.
 And I am still engineer writing code almost every day.

-I am small fish like those engineers who working hard and dedication driven to get useful things done.
+I am a "small fish" like those engineers who working hard and dedication driven to get useful things done.
 This makes me having mindset to solve problems pragmatically and proactively.

 I love working on complex projects with positive and smart people around me.